jon6fingrs/ghostboard/README.md

   - Serves a webpage with a real-time synchronized text field.
   - Clients see live updates as text is typed.
   - Text remains synchronized across all connected clients.
+  - **New Feature**: Dynamically create multiple boards based on the URL path.
+Each unique subdirectory (e.g., /test or /example) hosts an independent board with its own synchronized text field.

 - **Client**:
   - Command-line tool to retrieve or update the shared text.